dink42/dink42/README.md

 - 🌱 I’m currently learning all of the above, as well trying to get the hang of Azure and google cloud, and all of those.
 I done a pretty website in a webhotell but It was just = - for the experience.
 - 💞️ I’m looking to collaborate on anything i can, anyone at any skill I'm honored If I can help in any way!
 - 📫 How to reach me, just send a message, here or my mail or the chatroom!
+- Send me tips if you want!
+Where i can find more low tier projects to contribute and help on.
+I been trying to learn yamln forever, will probably open an issue on that.
+- Best Regards and happy coding!

 <!---
 dink42/dink42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.